BeatSwitch/lock/readme.md

 ## Maintainer

 This package is currently maintained by [Dries Vints](https://github.com/driesvints).
-If you have any questions please don't hesitate to ask them in an issue.
+If you have any questions please don't hesitate to [ask them in an issue](https://github.com/BeatSwitch/lock/issues/new).

+## Contributing

+Please see [the contributing file](contributing.md) for details.

+## Changelog

+You can see a list of changes for each release in [our changelog file](changelog.md).

 ## License

 The MIT License (MIT).
-Please see [the License File](license.md) for more information.
+Please see [the license file](license.md) for more information.